Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Variations:

-This vegan breakfast will warm you to your kissers on a cool morning!
+This breakfast will warm you to your kissers on a cool morning!

 1. Boil water.
 Whisk freshly ground whole grains into the water and turn down to a simmer.
 Cook to desired consistency, whisking often.

 2. Top with favorite toppings, such as non-hydrogenated and non-dairy butter spread (like Earth Balance) or extra-virgin coconut oil, non-dairy milk, cinnamon, nutmeg, and pure organic maple syrup.
-Serve with 2 slices of toast slathered with your favorite nut butter and a big glass of fortified OJ.
+Serve with 2 slices of toast slathered with your favorite nut butter.

 Serves 1 -- recipe can be doubled, but use a little less water.